Nicolas Dupont (France)

 Please send your original fairy problems to: firstname.lastname@example.org

-No.299 by Nicolas Dupont – This problem introduces Proof Games at Julia’s Fairies!
-It doesn’t participate in the informal tourneys announced for now, but in case of more entries coming the separate tourney for them might be announced at the end of year 2013!
-Thanks to the author for a very detailed explanation to the problem below!
+No.310 by Nicolas Dupont – This is the 3rd Proof Game at Julia’s Fairies!
+For now doesn’t participate in the informal tourneys announced, but in case of more entries coming the separate tourney for them might be announced at the end of year 2013!
+Again, enjoy a very detailed explanation by the author!
 (JV)

 Solutions with explanations: (click to show/hide)